fakhrirobi/fakhrirobi.github.io/docs/001-Learning to Rank/hotel_ranking.md

 OTA Company has two business models :

-- Merchant Model
+1. Merchant Model

     The company own what they sell.
 They have some flexibility in changing price.
 Their Revenues mostly from profit margin.

-- Agency Model
+2. Agency Model

     More like broker.
 Revenue from commision and fees.

 Some of OTA Company which apply  **Merchant Model** :

   - KAI
   - AirAsia
   - etc

 Some of OTA Company which apply **Agency Model** :

   - AirBnB
   - Booking.com
   - Expedia
   - Traveloka
   - Tiket.com

-Let say there is OTA company , you can name `T.LLC` The problem is that :
+Let say there is OTA company , you can name `T.LLC`, their  problem is that :

 - The Conversion has dropped 10% from last month

-As data scientist we should help business teams to fix the issue

-After some analysis for example session replay + interview with product manager they said the customer does not convert when the recommendation show
+As data scientist we should help business teams to fix the issue.
+After some analysis for example session replay + interview with product manager they said the customer does not convert when the recommendation show.

 There are several touchpoint of consumer conversion :

 1. Home Feed Recommendation
 2. Search Feature